replay-framework/replay/README.md

 #### Requirements

-JDK 17 (as we are stuck at Hibernate 5.6 which does not support JDK versions beyond 17).
+JDK 17.
+But since we are no longer stuck at Hibernate 5.6 (which does not support JDK versions beyond 17) this may soon change.

 ## Getting started